 MacGyver Essentials — Sometimes you might just need to solve complex problems by making things out of ordinary objects, just like MacGyver.
 So you're going to need zip/cable ties, duct tape, electrical tape and bungee/shock cord.
 It's always handy to have side/angle cutters or nail clippers to cut off zip tie ends, plus scissors in your tool kit when using these materials.
 Swivel bolt snaps and double ended bolt snaps can often get you out of a tricky situation.

 Spare/Copy Certification Card — if you leave you cert card at home, keeping a spare certification card, or copy of one, in your save a dive kit might be the only way you get to dive in some circumstances.
+We also suggest you take photos of both sides of your certification card and keep them on your smartphone.

 When travelling on dive holidays, or to more remote destinations, we tend to supplement our local save a dive kit with a few more items.